 The unaudited financial information included in this Form 10-Q has been prepared on the same basis as the audited consolidated financial statements included in the Partnership's Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on February 18, 2022.
 In the opinion of the Partnership's management, such financial information reflects all adjustments necessary for a fair presentation of the financial position and the results of operations for such interim periods in accordance with GAAP.
-All intercompany items and transactions have been eliminated in consolidation.
-Certain information and disclosures normally included in annual consolidated financial statements prepared in accordance with GAAP have been omitted pursuant to the rules and regulations of the SEC.
+All intercompany items and transactions have been eliminated in consolidated financial statements prepared in accordance with GAAP have been omitted pursuant to the rules and regulations of the SEC.